Courses for Fall 2025

 Physical World Sector

 PHYS 0150-137 Principles of Physics I: Mechanics and Wave Motion Peter Harnish F 1:45 PM-3:44 PM This calculus-based course is recommended for science majors and engineering students.
 Classical laws of motion; interactions between particles; conservation laws and symmetry principles; particle and rigid body motion; gravitation, harmonic motion, and applications of mechanics to real-world problems.
 Credit is awarded for only one of the following courses: PHYS 0008, PHYS 0101, 0150, 0170.
 Students with AP or Transfer Credit for PHYS 0101, or PHYS 0150 who complete PHYS 0150 will thereby surrender the AP or Transfer Credit.
 Prerequisite: Students in PHYS 0150 should already have taken MATH 1400 or the equivalent, or be taking it simultaneously with PHYS 0150.
-Quantitative Data Analysis
+Physical World Sector

 Physical World Sector